-Times are changing, and what used to be the norm when applying for jobs and writing your resume have changed drastically.
+Times are changing, and what used to be the norm when applying for jobs and writing your resume has changed drastically.

 Social media is the number one pastime that many individuals undertake in.
 For this reason, when it comes to writing a resume, the old question of ‘should I add my social media details’ to my resume crops up time and time again.

 The answer to this is now very far from easy.
 If it were a matter of adding the interviewer or the company owner as a friend on Facebook, then no, it wouldn’t be wise to add them.

 Here we will take a look at what you can include to stand out from the crowd and also what social media can be included on your well-crafted resume.

 This is one social media presence that can be safely included on a resume.
 LinkedIn goes way beyond friendly social circles and can be the one place online to get noticed.

 It is full of like-minded professionals, or even the thousands of people who are business minded.
 To many people, LinkedIn might not be as much fun as many other social media platforms, but it is the first place that can improve your chances of being spotted.

 A LinkedIn resume can be an extension of your submitted resume.
-This can be a great way of being sure your submitted resume stays to one page.
+This can be a great way of being sure your submitted resume stays on one page.

 If you use this platform and want to include it on your resume, then you must have the link of how to navigate to your LinkedIn profile.
 The last thing any employer wants to do is start searching for profiles.

 Facebook Social Profile

 Facebook should never be included in your list of social media on your resume.
 However, even though you don’t add it, you need to be able to pass the ‘eye test’ should an employer search for you on the platform.